 Other itineraries serve Prague, Vienna and Budapest from Venice.
 But these trips include the rail trip portion only; you’re on your own during the 2-night stopovers.

 Finally, you can compress your Orient Express experience into one of the standard two-day London-Paris-Venice (or vice versa) trips, which run many times during the season.
-I’ll cover these in a separate post.For more information about the Orient Express or to book a tour, please contact Owen Hardy, CEO and Publisher of the Society of International Railway Travelers: www.irtsociety.com.
-Tel.: (800) 478-4881 or (502) 454-0277 Email: firstname.lastname@example.org.
+I’ll cover these in a separate post.www.irtsociety.com.
+Tel.: (800) 478-4881 or (502) 454-0277 Email: email@example.com.